Subscribe to get the newest videos:

 - Difficult to focus: At a high magnification, the bacterial cells will float in and out of focus, especially if the layer of water between the cover glass and the slide is too thick.

 - They are transparent: Bacteria will show their color only if they are present in a colony.
 Individual cells present on the slide are clear.
 Regular bright-field optics will only show the bacteria if one closes the condenser iris diaphragm.
 This is due to the difference in the refractive index between the water and the bacterial cells.

 - Difficult to recognize: An untrained eye may have problems differentiating bacteria from small dust and dirt which is present on the slide.
 Some bacteria also form clumps and therefore it is difficult to see the individual cells.

-Research organizations and advances amateurs use phase contrast optics to see bacteria.
+Research organizations and advanced amateurs use phase contrast optics to see bacteria.
 This system converts the differences of the refractive index of the bacteria into brightness.
 The transparent bacteria can then be seen dark on bright background.
 In bright-field, closing the condenser iris diaphragm will also make the bacteria appear darker, but at the same time one also introduces artifacts (“fringes”) around the individual cells.
 This is because of the diffraction of light.
-One possibility is to stain the bacteria, but in this case there fixing and staining process may introduce other artifacts, and it kills the bacteria.
+One possibility is to stain the bacteria, but in this case the fixing and staining process may introduce other artifacts, and it kills the bacteria.

 What is a safe source of bacteria?